Cooperation and Competition when Bidding for Complex Projects: Centralized and Decentralized Perspectives: Finding Feasible Teams in a Scheduling Model

-First, we show the NP-hardness of \textsc{FFC}-Scheduling in restricted special cases.
+First, we show the NP-hardness of \textsc{FFT}-Scheduling in restricted special cases.

-\begin{theorem} \textsc{FFCPS} and \textsc{FFCHS} are NP-hard even for two agents. \end{theorem} \begin{proof} The proof is by reduction from the partition problem.
+\begin{theorem} \textsc{FFTPS} and \textsc{FFTHS} are NP-hard even for two agents. \end{theorem} \begin{proof} The proof is by reduction from the partition problem.
 In the partition problem, we are given a set of integers $\{ n_j \}$; we ask whether there exists a partition of this set into two subsets $S_1, S_2$, such that $\sum_{n_j \in S1} n_j = \sum_{n_j \in S_2} n_j$.
-To construct an instance of the feasible coalition problem, we construct a project that has a task for each $n_j$, an unlimited budget and a deadline $d= 1/2 \sum n_j$.
+To construct an instance of the feasible team problem, we construct a project that has a task for each $n_j$, an unlimited budget and a deadline $d= 1/2 \sum n_j$.
 We take two agents $a$ and $b$ with processing speeds $s_{a,j} = s_{b,j} = n_j$ and unit costs: $\iminsalary{a} = \iminsalary{b} = 1$.
-A feasible coalition corresponds with partitioning numbers into two with equal sums. \end{proof}
+A feasible team corresponds with partitioning numbers into two with equal sums. \end{proof}

-\begin{theorem} \textsc{FFCPS} is NP-hard even if the agents can be assigned no more than 3 tasks, if each agent has no more than 3 skills (for each $j$ we have that $\|\{i: s_{i,j} \neq \infty \}\| \leq 3$), if the deadline is constant, and if the minimal salaries of the agents are equal 1. \end{theorem} \begin{proof} The proof is by reduction from the exact set cover problem.
+\begin{theorem} \textsc{FFTPS} is NP-hard even if the agents can be assigned no more than 3 tasks, if each agent has no more than 3 skills (for each $j$ we have that $\|\{i: s_{i,j} \neq \infty \}\| \leq 3$), if the deadline is constant, and if the minimal salaries of the agents are equal 1. \end{theorem} \begin{proof} The proof is by reduction from the exact set cover problem.
 In the exact set cover problem we are given a set of elements $T = \{t_1, t_2, \dots, t_q\}$ and family $\mathcal{S} = \{S_1, S_2, \dots, S_n\}$ of $3$-element subsets of $T$.
 We ask whether there exist $\frac{q}{3}$ subsets from $\mathcal{S}$ that cover all the elements from $T$.
 The exact set cover problem is NP-hard even if each member of $T$ appears in at most 3 sets from $\mathcal{S}$.

-We build an instance of the feasible coalition problem in the following way.
+We build an instance of the feasible team problem in the following way.
 There are $q$ tasks and $n$ agents; for each agent $i$ and each task $t_j$ we have that $s_{i, j} = 1$ if and only if $t_j \in S_i$.
 Otherwise, $s_{i, j} = \infty$.
 The deadline $d$ is equal to 3.
 The minimal salary of each agent is 1 and the budget $v$ to $\frac{q}{3}$.
-It is easy to check that there exists a feasible coalition if and only if there exists a cover of $T$ with $\frac{q}{3}$ sets. \end{proof}
+It is easy to check that there exists a feasible team if and only if there exists a cover of $T$ with $\frac{q}{3}$ sets. \end{proof}